fidelsurtida/snake/README.md

   - Added a slowdown debuff class that spawns a slowdown item with arrow down effects.
 - May 9, 2024
   - Fixed particle animation on food buffs.
 Fixed Bug on change sprite of snake head when dead after buff wears off.
+  - Fixed snake head sprite detached on died state.
+Fixed item adding of score and balancing of spawn times.

 <br>
 <b>This project is currently under development.</b>